rmezapi/dementia_vit/README.md

 # dementia_vit

 This project was intended to test the limits of the ViT on a tough dementia dataset.
 The data used can be found on HuggingFace at: https://huggingface.co/datasets/Falah/Alzheimer_MRI.
+The dataset has 4 classes:

+*    0: mild_demented
+*    1: moderate_demented
+*    2: non_demented
+*    3: very_mild_demented

 The project follows closely the following tutorials:

 *   https://www.youtube.com/watch?v=r88L_yLJ4CE&ab_channel=code_your_own_AI
 *   https://www.youtube.com/watch?v=qU7wO02urYU&ab_channel=JamesBriggs